 Either way, this is a really exciting time for you and your growing baby.
 Listening to your body is one the main ways you can stay safe.
 Make sure that you’re still doing kick counts daily, and it’s likely that I’ll see you well into your 37th week of pregnancy.

-And it is NOT too late to get a prenatal class in!
+It may feel like it’s too late, but it is NOT too late to get a prenatal class in!
 Especially The Online Prenatal Class for Couples.
-Not only can it be done in just 3 hours, but it comes at 3 price points and is meant to be done with your partner to get you on the same team!
+Not only can it be done in just 3 hours, and that low prices guarantee will get you BOTH prepared in just few hours (it’s gonna feel so good!).

 - About the Author